Conjoint degrees with Law

 - You should be able to complete your conjoint programme within five years, but with a heavier than normal load in four of the five years.
 There is no need to complete within the minimum timeframe, and you may wish to enrol for a more manageable load by extending the overall timeframe to five years plus one semester (or longer).

-- The remaining other degree course (270 points) can be taken in any of years 1-5, including Summer School.
+- The remaining courses for the other conjoint component can be taken in any of years 1-5, including Summer School.

 - The 15 point General Education course is to be taken in any of years 1-5, including Summer School.